aaronsheldon/albertahealthservices/21779/ScopeofWork.md

     - [ ] Publish to production collection.

 ## Estimates
 Approximately 1% of Albertans are enrolled in the Alberta's Tomorrow Project.
 The estimates are based on the assumption that queries will have to return approximately 1% of all stored records.
+Testing estimates assume triplicate runs of each unit of code to resolve errors and mistakes.
 The following estimates are rough approximations that will be subject to change:

 |Task|Comments                                          |Personal|Compute|External|Units|
 |----|--------------------------------------------------|--------|-------|--------|-----|